Would've, Could've, Should've

-"Would've, Could've, Should've" is a song by American singer-songwriter Taylor Swift.
-It is a bonus track released as part of the 3am Edition of her tenth studio album, Midnights (2022).
-Written and produced by Swift and Aaron Dessner, it is a new wave-leaning soft rock song about a narrator's rumination about a flawed, age-inappropriate romantic relationship in the past.
+"Would've, Could've, Should've" is a song by the American singer-songwriter Taylor Swift.
+It is a bonus track originally released as part of the 3am Edition of her tenth studio album, Midnights (2022).
+Written and produced by Swift and Aaron Dessner, it is a new wave-leaning soft rock song about a narrator's rumination of a flawed, age-inappropriate romantic relationship in the past.

 Music critics highly praised the lyrics, production, and emotional sentiments of the song, with some picking it as an album highlight.
 The song was included in 2022 year-end best-of lists by Business Insider, Rolling Stone, and Slant Magazine.
 It peaked at number 20 on the US Billboard Hot 100, number 21 on the Billboard Global 200, and charted in Canada, the Philippines, Portugal, Sweden, and Vietnam.

-Background and composition
+Background and release

 On August 28, 2022, Swift announced her tenth studio album Midnights during her acceptance speech when she won Video of the Year for All Too Well: The Short Film at the 2022 MTV Video Music Awards.
-The 13-track album was released at midnight on October 21, 2022, Eastern Time, on Republic Records.
-Three hours later, Midnights (3am Edition), which features seven additional songs, including "Would've, Could've, Should've", was surprise-released.
+The 13-track album was released at midnight on October 21, 2022, Eastern Time, by Republic Records.
+Three hours later, the 3am Edition of Midnights, which features "Would've, Could've, Should've" and six other songs, was surprise-released.
+The song was also included on the Til Dawn and Late Night editions of the album that were released on May 26, 2023.
+Aaron Dessner, who had collaborated with Swift on her 2020 studio albums Folklore and Evermore, worked on four tracks of the 3am Edition, including "Would've, Could've, Should've".

+On May 8, 2023, Swift performed the song with Dessner during the Nashville stop as part of her sixth headlining concert tour, the Eras Tour.
+In 2024, she performed it two times as part of mashups with her other songs on the Eras Tour; the first one was with "Ivy" (2020) at Sydney on February 26 and the second was with "I Know Places" (2014) at Edinburgh on June 7.
+"Would've, Could've, Should've" debuted and peaked at number 20 on the US Billboard Hot 100.
+On the Billboard Global 200, it peaked at number 21.
+The track peaked on singles charts including the Canadian Hot 100 (18), the Portuguese singles chart (66), the Philippines Songs chart (23), and the Billboard Vietnam Hot 100 chart (96).